-For more information, we recommend you consult with your child’s pediatric sedation dentist.
+For more information, we recommend you consult with our pediatric sedation dentists.

 How does General Anesthesia Work?

-Before driving to the dentist’s office or local hospital, be sure that you follow your pediatric dentist’s instructions.
+Before driving to the dentist’s office or local hospital, be sure that you follow our pediatric dentists’ instructions.
 For example, you must make sure that your child doesn’t eat or drink for a certain length of time before being sedated.
 This prevents your child from vomiting and aspirating their stomach contents.

 A general anesthesiologist for pediatric patients administers oral medication to help your child feel drowsy and relaxed.
 An IV is then started to give your child the correct drug dosage that will put them completely under.
 Throughout the procedure, the anesthesiologist is responsible for monitoring the vital signs of your child.